Adapt by name, adapt by nature.

 Adapt Nutrition were correct – this is the best version of Pre Train yet!

 This pre workout has been on quite a journey since its first release in 2015.
 Despite having a great look, the original formula was not very solid at all, and I savaged it with a 1-star review.
 The guys at Adapt Nutrition were not done, though, updating the formula in 2018 for the slightly better Pre Train v2, which received a 2-star review from me.

 Now if you take a lok at the graphic above, you can see that the newly-released Pre Train X has raised the bar.

-The highlights here begin with a 350mg dose of caffeine, which is enough to push you towards Jack Black energy levels, and a full clinical dose of l-citrulline, which will provide you with some noticeable improvements to training endurance and recovery speed.
-Elsewhere in the formula we see some drastic changes from previous versions of Pre Train, with the company opting to include a hefty dose of stimulants (hence “not for tested athletes” on the label!).
+The highlights include a 350mg dose of caffeine, which is enough to push you towards Jack Black energy levels, plus a full dose of l-citrulline, so you’ll experience noticeable improvements with regards to both training endurance and recovery speed.
+There are drastic changes from previous versions of Pre Train elsewhere in the formula, with Adapt Nutrition opting to include a hefty dose of stimulants this time around (hence the warning on the label; “not for tested athletes”).

 Now let’s look at each ingredient in the formula one-by-one.